Warren Buffett’s Rule: “Never Lose Money” – Examining Its Viability

 ‘Never Lose Money’ vs. ‘Always Make Money’

-The adages ‘Never Lose Money’ and ‘Always Make Money’ may sound similar, but there’s a fundamental distinction between them.
+The adages ‘Never Lose Money’ and ‘Always Make Money’ may sound similar, but they point to very different investing instincts.

 The difference between preserving capital and always generating profit